The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

-This is a lovely locally-run Italian restaurant.
+Sale & Pepé is a lovely family-run Italian restaurant.
+And it does fabulous food!
 It offers delicious FULL-SIZE gluten free pizza (with uniquely paired toppings), at slightly extra cost.
 Importantly, gluten free pizzas are prepared as safely as possible on foil packaging and separated from wheat versions.
 Or… choose gluten free pasta and risotto.
-Sadly, safe desserts are less available.
+Sadly, safe desserts appear to be less available.

 Also offers takeaway pizza.

 Elliotts at No. 1 Harbour Street